 5. Don't Drink the Water in Egypt!

 There are many minerals in their tap water that our stomachs are not used to and you do not want to get “mummy tummy”.
 Bottled water is cheap and is the safe option.
-As a warning, be careful buying water from street venders as some will refill bottles with tap water.
+However, be careful buying water from street venders as some will refill bottles with tap water.
 Try to buy it from stores.

 6. Shopping in Egypt